There really is nothing to worry about when it comes to smear tests, but having your questions answered tends to help.

 - The process itself involves the nurse opening your vagina with a speculum (which will have been warmed beforehand), and lightly scraping your cervix with a little brush.
 It can be a bit uncomfortable, and some women find it makes them feel a bit sick.
 It will only last a matter of about 10-20 seconds.

-- Wear a skirt to your appointment so you can hitch it up rather than getting semi-naked.
+- Some recommend wearing a skirt to your appointment so you can hitch it up rather than getting semi-naked.

 You'll get your results within 14 days.
 Most women are told that their test showed no abnormal cells.
 In other cases, you may have one of the following alternative results: